-3.4 Reset Function
+Reset Function

-During each reset (power-on or brown-out) the configuration register is reset and reloaded with the data from the configuration memory.
+During each reset (power-on or brown-out), the I/O configuration is deleted and reloaded with the data from the configuration memory.
 This leads to a slightly different behavior compared to the ROM versions.
 Both devices switch their I/Os to input during reset but the ROM part has the mask selected pull-up or pull-down resistors active while the MTP has them removed until the download is finished.